-Since the harnessing of atomic power became conceivable, with the first artificial splitting of an atom in 1932, society's relationship with nuclear power has been an uneasy one.
+Ever since harnessing atomic power became conceivable, with the first artificial splitting of an atom in 1932, society's relationship with nuclear power has been an uneasy one.
 Despite the fact that, when nuclear power plants are operated correctly - and not built by cripplingly incompetent communist regimes - they are among the most efficient, effective, and environmentally friendly means of creating electricity that we possess.
-However, their capacity for causing terrible damage in the wake of accidents has ensured that we view nuclear power with a macabre fascination, distinct from how we view any other means of generating electricity.
+However, their capacity for causing terrible damage through accidents has ensured that we view nuclear power with a mixture of fear and a certain macabre fascination - distinct from how we view any other means of generating electricity.
 After all, could you imagine HBO creating a mini-series about an accident at a tidal energy plant?
 Not even a little bit, it simply wouldn't happen.

-Despite people's unease about the possible consequences of a significant nuclear accident, in the first few decades of commercial nuclear power there had been few real accidents at power plants, and even fewer still that had actually resulted in any significant damage.
-However, on the 26 April, 1986, people's worst fears surrounding the safety of nuclear power were realised following an explosion in reactor number four at the Chernobyl nuclear power plant following an accidental electricity surge during a routine stress test.
-The resultant radioactive cloud that spewed from the explosion, and continued to emanate from the exposed reactor over the ensuing weeks and months, resulted in innumerable deaths, the forced evacuation of an entire city, and a five-part HBO mini-series.
+Despite people's unease about the possible consequences of a significant nuclear accident, in the first few decades of commercial nuclear power there had been few real accidents at nuclear power plants - or at least few that were openly reported on.
+However, on the 26 April, 1986, people's worst fears surrounding the safety of nuclear power were realised following an explosion at reactor number four of the Chernobyl nuclear power plant due to an accidental electricity surge during a routine stress test.
+The resultant radioactive cloud emitted from the burning, exposed reactor over the ensuing weeks and months, resulted in innumerable deaths; the forced evacuation of an entire city, and a five-part HBO mini-series.

 However, while the worst of the effects of the disaster were undeniably felt within the Soviet Union, predominantly in modern Ukraine and Belarus, all of Europe was impacted to some degree by the radiation, including Ireland.